-The battle for the best computer vision engineers in the global market is hot.
+The race to find and hire computer vision developers in the global market is hot.
 It takes time and money to find, hire, and retain the experts you need.
-So how to partner with a computer vision development company that will help you build an efficient team, choose the right tech stack, and successfully deliver a solution?
+So how do you find and partner with a computer vision development company that will help you build an efficient team, choose the right tech stack, and successfully deliver a solution?

-In this article, we share our tips and best practices on how to choose a trusted computer vision development company supported by real-life success stories.
+In this article, we share our tips on how to choose a trusted computer vision development company that has the right experience, a vast talent pool, and whose reputation is supported by real-life success stories.
 You will discover how to approach digital transformation with machine learning and computer vision and overcome key challenges.

-The reality is that now machines can visually sense and analyze the world.
+Modern machines can perceive and analyze the world through visual means.
 Autonomous driving, facial recognition, traffic surveillance, 3D environment reconstruction, robot-assisted surgery - all this and much more have become possible with computer vision.

 Based on the component, the computer vision market is segmented into hardware and software.
-The hardware component accounted for more than 70% of the global revenue in 2019.
-If to consider the product, there are PC-based and smart camera-based computer vision systems.
-The PC-based computer vision systems segment led the market and accounted for more than 58% of the global revenue in 2019.
+The PC-based computer vision systems segment led the market and accounted for more than 52% of the global revenue in 2021.

 Computer vision is now applied across all industry verticals.
-It is used in disease diagnoses in healthcare, biometric analysis in security, quality inspection in manufacturing, obstacle detection and guiding autonomous vehicles in transportation, ad recommendations in digital advertising, etc. According to the 2019 McKinsey & Company report, computer vision is widely used in automotive, telecom, high tech, and healthcare industries.
-If to summarize the applications of computer vision across industries, they fall into the following categories:
+It is used in disease diagnoses in healthcare, security biometrics, quality inspection in manufacturing, obstacle detection and guiding autonomous vehicles in transportation, ad recommendations in digital advertising, etc. The applications of computer vision across industries fall into the following categories:

 - Quality Assurance & Inspection